-Metro accomplished much in Fiscal Year 2015-16 on behalf of its citizens.
-Metro completed the third year of work funded by the voter-approved Parks and Natural Areas Local Option Levy.
-The agency has purchased a total of 5,196 acres of land to protect habitat and water quality under the 2006 Natural Areas Bond.
-The Oregon Zoo completed the six acre Elephant Lands exhibit and began construction on the Zoo Education Center.
-Metro collaborated with citizens and state, city, county, and special district partners to develop innovative plans for the future of the Southwest Corridor and for the Powell/Division Corridor.
-The Metro Council also adopted the Strategic Plan to Advance Racial Equity, Diversity and Inclusion, a plan that outlines a path for improving equity at Metro, and measuring whether we are meeting our equity goals in our programs, services and policies.
+Metro accomplished much in Fiscal Year 2017-18 on behalf of its citizens.
+Metro completed the fifth year of work funded by the voter-approved Parks and Natural Areas Local Option Levy.
+The agency has purchased a total of 6,171 acres of land to protect habitat and water quality under the 2006 Natural Areas Bond.
+The Oregon Zoo started construction on new habitats for polar bears, primates and rhinos.
+Metro collaborated with citizens and state, city, county, and special district partners to move forward the innovative plans for Southwest Corridor.
+The Metro Council completed the second year of its Strategic Plan to Advance Racial Equity, Diversity and Inclusion, a plan that outlines a path for improving equity at Metro, and measuring whether we are meeting our equity goals in our programs, services and policies.
 These programs and projects continue to show the good work of the employees of Metro and their commitment to Making a Great Place.

 I am proud of our efforts to better tell the story of Metro.
-If you have any questions about the report please contact Tim Collier at tim.collier@oregonmetro.gov or Karla Lenox at karla.lenox@oregonmetro.gov.
+If you have any questions about the report please contact Tim Collier at tim.collier@oregonmetro.gov or Christine Balcazar at christine.balcazar@oregonmetro.gov.